-• The following is the anticipated monthly water consumption and production for 2020 based on the prior five years of actual monthly information.
+The following is the anticipated monthly water consumption and production for 2020 based on the prior five years of actual monthly information.
 The total consumption is based on the 2020 Budget amount of 16,341 AF.
-Actual February numbers are higher than anticipated likely due to the dry weather.
+Actual February and March consumption numbers were higher than anticipated likely due to the dry weather through early March.
+Water consumption is less than anticipated by 2.3%, and water production is also slightly less than anticipated by 6.1% through Aril 2020.

-• The following graph shows actual monthly amounts for 2019 for both production and consumption.
-2019 water use was 8% less than anticipated due to a wetter than average year.
+• The following graph shows actual monthly amounts for 2019 for both production and consumption for comparison.